Agility and efficiency in digital payments drive financial inclusion and reduction of banking costs

 Digital wallets are key tools in financial inclusion, as they allow you to store money and make payments from your mobile phone, easily and quickly.

-Their expansion is remarkable, being adopted by millions of users worldwide, even among those who previously lacked access to credit or traditional banking.
+Its expansion is notable, being adopted by millions of users around the world, even among those who previously lacked access to credit or traditional banking.

-This growth drives e-commerce, reduces the use of cash, and promotes a more transparent and efficient economy.
+This growth boosts e-commerce, reduces the use of cash and promotes a more transparent and efficient economy.

 Impact on the availability of basic financial products

-Digitalization increases access to essential financial products, such as microloans, insurance and savings, extending its benefits to vulnerable sectors.
+Digitalization increases access to essential financial products, such as microcredit, insurance and savings, extending their benefits to vulnerable sectors.

-These digital solutions facilitate the application, evaluation, and approval process, making previously exclusive services more accessible and tailored to each user.
+These digital solutions facilitate the request, evaluation and approval, making previously exclusive services more accessible and adapted to each user.

 Cost reduction in the banking system

-Digitalization significantly reduces the costs associated with physical infrastructure and traditional bank management.
-This fosters a more efficient and less expensive financial environment.
+Digitalization significantly reduces expenses associated with physical infrastructure and traditional bank management.
+This favors a more efficient and less expensive financial environment.

-By eliminating the need for physical branches and stationery, financial institutions can allocate resources to improving their digital services, benefiting both banks and users.
+By eliminating the need for physical branches and stationery, financial institutions can allocate resources to improve their digital services, benefiting both banks and users.

 Furthermore, this transformation contributes to a more sustainable system, reducing the use of material resources and optimizing operational processes.